Kayannn123/DSA4262-Term-Project/README.md

 We implement an ensemble XGBoost model to balance predictive optimization with controlled variance, thereby mitigating the risk of over fitting.

-The train and evaluate script can be found in `src/train.py`
+The train and evaluate script can be found in `src/train.py` The evaluation metric would AUPRC and AUROC

 To allow simple prediction, we provides a small test data in the folder `data_task1/evaluate`
 ---